 Optimal layout of electric machines using Motor-CAD and ANSYS optiSLang

 November 8, 2017 | 9:00 CET and 9:00 PST

 A linkage between Motor-CAD and optiSLang has been created to provide a world leading optimization procedure for the design of rotating electric machines.
 Typically, optimization procedures for electric machines focus on evaluating each candidate design at a single operating condition considering only electromagnetic effects, this causes many challenges and often leads to a sub-optimal design.

-The Motor-CAD-optiSLang workflow allows engineers to evaluate candidate designs across the full operating speed range, considering both peak and continuous torque & power characteristics, using state-of-the-art electromagnetic and thermal modelling techniques.
-In addition, the efficiency and performance of candidate designs over drive cycles can be optimised.
-Multi-core analysis is used to provide a significant speed improvement to the solution, while the cutting-edge design space analysis techniques contained within optiSLang enable the optimum design to be found quickly and reliably..
+The Motor-CAD-optiSLang workflow allows engineers to evaluate candidate designs across the full operating speed range, considering both peak and continuous torque/power characteristics, using state-of-the-art electromagnetic and thermal modeling techniques.
+In addition, the efficiency and performance of considered designs regarding drive cycles can be optimized.
+Multi-core analysis is used to provide a significant speed improvement to the solution, while the cutting-edge design space analysis techniques contained within optiSLang enable the optimum design to be found quickly and reliably.

 Calibration of a Rocky DEM Simulation with ANSYS optiSLang

 The automated calibration of a numerical simulation with experimental data can help to improve the credibility of the simulation results with all stakeholders.
 In this webinar, the setup of such an automated analysis is demonstrated for the angle-of-repose and drawn-down-angle simulated with Rocky DEM.
 It also shows how easy it is to use sensitivity analysis and meta-modeling techniques to find the best fit of particle specific data with the experimental data.
 The webinar demonstrates how to apply Rocky DEM inside optiSLang, however, you can apply the presented workflow with any FEM, CFD or electric magnetic simulation model.